-Model studies are to be undertaken which needs a range of inputs, out of which river cross-section, discharge, water level, sediment, velocity, manning's n data from CWC HO sites/ stations in the basin is the prime input.
+Model studies have been undertaken considering a range of inputs, out of which river cross-section, discharge, water level, sediment, velocity, manning's n data from CWC HO sites/ stations in the basin is the prime input.
 The efficiency of these model studies largely depends upon the frequency and resolution of the input data.
 Key outcome from the model studies includes information on water levels, velocity, sedimentation, erosion, accretion or both specific to the proposed terminals.